 “I am the result of love.
 More specifically, Black and Iranian love, of a love that highlights how interconnected we truly are…Xenophobia destroys the power of love and our collective potential, it creates a false sense of security for some, and an environment of fear for others.”

 Franchesca “Chescaleigh” Ramsey- Franchesca Ramsey, also known as Chescaleigh is a social activist, a writer and a comedian.
-In 2012, she first made herself known on social media when she turned a YouTube meme into a lasting global conversation about things people casually say to Black women that unintentionally marginalize them.
+In 2012, she first made herself known on social media when she turned a popular YouTube meme into a lasting global conversation about things people casually say to Black women that unintentionally marginalize them.
 She is the host of MTV’s Web series, Decoded, a platform which discusses the intersections of gender, race, and other issues that aren’t always comfortable to discuss.

 Written by Stephanie Younger, a 14-year-old student activist, organizer and writer who advocates for Womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention